Simplifying disease testing and reporting for under-resourced sites

 The challenge

 To respond to disease outbreaks quickly, public health departments need complete, reliable, and actionable disease incidence data.
 For example, during the COVID-19 pandemic, the test positivity rate informed policy interventions, such as mask guidance, stay-at-home orders, and limits on indoor activities.
-Simply put: Better data enables public health departments to make informed decisions quicker, which helps all of us.
+Simply put — better data enables public health departments to make informed decisions quicker, which helps all of us.

 At the height of the COVID-19 pandemic, testing expanded outside of traditional health settings to facilities such as K-12 schools and retirement communities.
 However, collecting and sending accurate testing data in these settings was difficult — if it happened at all.
-Non-traditional point-of-care (POC) testing facilities typically lacked IT infrastructure to send data to public health departments.
+Non-traditional point-of-care testing facilities typically lacked IT infrastructure to send data to public health departments.
 Many recorded test results on paper then faxed them to the appropriate department, a time-consuming process that was usually outside a test administrator’s primary job.
 Patients were also less likely to provide demographic information in these unconventional settings, leading to incomplete and lower-quality data for health departments.

 Adding to the complexity were health departments’ differing requirements.
 As one interviewee who reports to multiple jurisdictions noted: